Last Updated on July 27, 2023 by Mayank Dham

 Output of Josephus problem circular linked list

 Last person left is 4

-Time Complexity: O(M*N), where M and N are the inputs.
+Time Complexity of Josephus problem circular linked list: O(M*N), where M and N are the inputs.